penghing01/maybank-assessment/README.md

 To start, run `docker-compose up` to launch the database locally.
 Once the database is up and running, you will need to **MANUALLY** create a database named **TESTDB**.

+A wiremock server will be started together when running docker-compose up.
+If you don't want to run docker in your local.
+Please look for the wiremock folder and unzip it.
+Run the `run wiremock.bat`

 ### Run the application
 Assuming you are using IntelliJ, run the following commands to clean and compile your project: